-CC readers know Nissan was to embark into a dark search of its soul throughout the ’70s, only to eventually capitulate and fully commit to chase Toyota’s tail.
+CC readers know Nissan was to embark into a dark search of its soul throughout the ’70s, only to eventually capitulate and fully commit to chasing Toyota’s tail.
 In hindsight, some therapy might have been advisable for the company, kitchen-sink or otherwise.

 As for myself, I’m done with the Cherry saga for now.
 For real, real.
 No ill will on my part, little Cherry, just wish you never had any offspring.
 Uh-oh, such hard lingering feelings!
-Maybe I should stay away from any further cherry pickings; it’s obviously doing nothing to improve my condition.
+Maybe I should stay away from any further cherry-pickings; it’s obviously doing nothing to improve my condition.